Clydesdale Horse Exhibition

 The Clydesdale is a breed of heavy draft horse developed in and deriving its name from the district in Scotland where it was founded.
 Its type was evolved by the farmers of Lanarkshire, through which the River Clyde flows.
 The old name for Lanarkshire is Clydesdale, where the breed was founded over 200 years ago.

-It was bred to meet not only the agricultural needs of these farmers, but the demands of commerce for the coal fields of Lanarkshire and for all types of heavy haulage on the streets of Glasgow.
+It was bred to meet not only the agricultural needs of these farmers but the demands of commerce for the coal fields of Lanarkshire and all types of heavy haulage on the streets of Glasgow.
 The breed soon acquired more than a local reputation, and in time, the breed spread throughout the whole of Scotland and northern England.

 A Clydesdale foal can weigh 110 to 180 pounds.

-It was bred to meet not only the agricultural needs of these farmers, but the demands of commerce for the coal fields of Lanarkshire and for all types of heavy haulage on the streets of Glasgow.
+It was bred to meet not only the agricultural needs of these farmers but the demands of commerce for the coal fields of Lanarkshire and all types of heavy haulage on the streets of Glasgow.
 The breed soon acquired more than a local reputation, and in time, the breed spread throughout the whole of Scotland and northern England.

 A Clydesdale foal can weigh 110 to 180 pounds.